josefadamcik/josefadamcik.cz/_posts/2019-04-10-freeform-555-timer-based-breathing-diode-bug.md

 ## Circuit

 The circuit is based on [this one](http://www.555-timer-circuits.com/up-down-fading-led.html) (it's possible to find this schematic all over the internet).
-My version is powered by 5v, uses only 100&#8486; current limiting resistor for two yellow LEDs.
-Also the R1 resistor is 20K&#8486; in my case.
+My version is powered by 5v, uses only a 100&#8486; current limiting resistor for two yellow LEDs.
+Also, the R1 resistor is 20K&#8486; in my case.
 I used transistor BC337.

 ## Build log

 {% include gallery.html galleryname="bug1" imgclass='imgmw600' %}

 Do you like it?
-You can [upvote or comment on reddit](https://www.reddit.com/r/electronics/comments/bare66/my_first_freeform_circuit_creation_simple/) or [share on twiter](https://twitter.com/josefadamcik/status/1115173648283983872).
+You can [comment on Reddit](https://www.reddit.com/r/electronics/comments/bare66/my_first_freeform_circuit_creation_simple/) or [share on Twitter](https://twitter.com/josefadamcik/status/1115173648283983872).

 ## Next plans

-I want to build few more small things in order to get better at this.
-Once I improve my skills and learn some tricks, I would like to build [my shift register-based larson scanner]({{ site.baseurl }}{% post_url 2018-10-7-kittblink2-kitt-inspired-gizmo-v2 %}) in this style.
+I want to build a few more small things in order to get better at this.
+Once I improve my skills and learn some tricks, I would like to build [my shift register-based Larson scanner]({{ site.baseurl }}{% post_url 2018-10-7-kittblink2-kitt-inspired-gizmo-v2 %}) in this style.